-Also known as "Dieter," sometimes misspelled "Peter," Dietrich was born on Jan.
-12, 1722 at Bingen on the Rhine (or Ittingen) in Baden-Württemberg, Germany, known in German as "Bingen am Rhein."
+Also known as "Dieter," sometimes misspelled "Peter," Dietrich was a German immigrant.
+He was born at Bingen on the Rhine (or Ittingen) in Baden-Württemberg, known in German as "Bingen am Rhein."
 It is not known in what year he came to America.

 Dietrich’s first wife was Catherine Eigner (1723-1747), of Longswamp Township, Berks County, PA, daughter of John "Mathias" and Anna Elizabeth Eichner, a name Americanized to "Egner."